Getting Started

 We use several pieces of technology to make the API work.
 If your intention is to run your own copy of it, please check our setup and make sure you are familiar with using these technologies at least on rudimentary level before you continue.

 First, you will need access to Opera Lachesis full node RPC interface.
 You can use properly configured remote one, but it would significantly affect performance and potentially also security of your deployment.
 Please consider security implications of opening Lachesis RPC to outside access.
 Especially if you enable "personal" commands on your node while keeping your account keys in the Lachesis key store.
 We recommend using local IPC channel for communication between a Lachesis node and the API server.
 The IPC interface is available by default.
-Please check the Lachesis launch instructions as well as Lachesis repository for deployment and configuration details.
+Please check the Lachesis launch instructionsarrow-up-right as well as Lachesis repositoryarrow-up-right for deployment and configuration details.

-Some aggregated and relationship data are kept off-chain in a mongoDB database.
+Some aggregated and relationship data are kept off-chain in a mongoDBarrow-up-right database.
 Especially the kind of data not easily accessible through basic node RPC interface.
 For example references between account and it's transaction history, or transaction position in time.
 The database is initialized by the API server, populated with historical data and kept in sync with the full node by internal subscriptions.
 You don't have to deal with extra database management, but you need to prepare well configured and reliable database connection address to the API server.

 Last updated